 NICHQ to Develop Evidence-Informed Framework to Improve Equity in Health Systems

 “Our goal is to help organizations identify structural bias in an objective way,” said Senior Project Director Stacy Scott, PhD, MPA.
 “Is it a savior-designed system, an ally-designed system, or an equity-empowered system?”
-As NICHQ’s Equity Lead, Dr. Scott will build on the work of the Global Infant Safe Sleep Center (GISS), co-creator of the framework, to detail how the three systems can be further characterized, described, and refined.
+As NICHQ’s Equity Lead, Dr. Scott will work with the Global Infant Safe Sleep Center (GISS) to detail how the three systems in the framework can be further characterized, described, and refined.

 Efforts will focus on refining the Equity Systems Continuum through a maternal and children’s health lens.
 The project is funded by a $300,000 grant from the W.K.
 Kellogg Foundation of Battle Creek, Mich.